Anon-Planet/thgtoa/guide.md

 -   Set up BIOS/UEFI/Firmware passwords to prevent any unauthorized boot of an unauthorized device.

 -   Some OSes and Encryption software have anti-EvilMaid protection that can be enabled.
-This is the case with Windows/Veracrypt and QubeOS (only on intel CPUs).
+This is the case with Windows/Veracrypt and QubeOS (only on Intel CPUs).

 ##### Cold-Boot Attack: